fbpx

 It also requires some special tools, like a miter saw for cutting miniature lumber, but mostly a good deal of patience, Lew said, adding that all workshops and magazines and books full of patterns and instructions really help.
 She used a reproduction of the 1838 book “The Workwomen’s Guide, by a Lady” which provides a menu of items for a well-run house, to design a pre-electricity laundry room.

 Lew met her husband, Robin, through a friend while working at Stone and Youngberg municipal financing consultants.
-(Photo courtesy of Margaret Lew)
+(Photo by Carole Isaacs)

 The room contains a lady’s petticoat and bloomers; a man’s vest and drawers, and towels.
 It has a clay tile floor, a clothes boiler made of clay and brick with a copper basin over a firebox.
 There’s also a hanging clothes drying rack, an ironing board, a clay laundry sink with drainboard and washboard, a cupboard for irons, and several paper boxes of period soap.